Trellis-Deployment/trellis/docs/ApiStack.md

   }
   ```
 - "POST /apps"
-  - Accepts a json format of an a new app in the format
+  - Accepts a `json` format of a new app in the format
   ```json
   {
     "name": "string",